jgerminario/upstarter/README.md

 <img src="imgs/Upstarter.png" alt="Upstarter"/>
 </p>

+*Upstarter is still under development.
+Please see Known Issues section if you experience problems with the demo*

 [Upstarter](http://upstarter-client.herokuapp.com) gives job hunters investor-grade insight into the heated startup market, straight from a convenient hybrid mobile app.

 Drawing on over 90,000 startups, Upstarter rank orders top companies by a "Momentum Score".
 Factoring in fundraising history, expenditures and employee count, the Momentum Score is a startup's percentile ranking compared to similar companies.